Sorry, you need to enable JavaScript to visit this website.

 In 2013, a committee commissioned by the Ministry of Commerce published its report on the causes and consequences of the crisis on Danish society and the Danish economy.
 In the years before the 2008 financial crisis, the gross unemployment rate decreased in the private sector labour market.
 In 2004, the unemployment rate was approximately 8%, and in 2007 the unemployment rate was approximately 2%.
 The pressure on the labour market caused salary increases and increased consumer spending.

-At the same time, the government pursued an expansionary fiscal policy, and this increased economic activities.
-Furthermore, government platforms from 2000 onwards focused on increasing the workforce in order to avoid bottlenecks, for instance the 2006 Welfare Agreement and tax cuts in 2004, 2007, and 2009.
+At the same time, the government pursued an expansionary fiscal policy and this increased economic activities.
+Furthermore, government platforms from 2000 onwards focused on increasing the workforce in order to avoid bottlenecks, for instance, the 2006 Welfare Agreement and tax cuts in 2004, 2007, and 2009.

 In the following years, the main trend in the government’s employment policy was that more people should provide for themselves and not live on public support.
 Early and intense active labour market policy measures were introduced with the purpose of moving the unemployed and people on social security into education or employment.
-Target groups were the long-term unemployed, immigrants (both newly arrived and descendants of immigrants), NEETs (Not in training, employment or education) and people with reduced ability to work.
+Target groups were the long-term unemployed, immigrants (both newly arrived and descendants of immigrants), NEETs (Not in education, employment or training) and people with reduced ability to work.
 Furthermore, the retirement age was raised from 65 to 68 years for people born after 1963, and pensioners on the state pension were allowed to work a fixed number of hours a year without a reduction in benefits.

 The financial crisis in 2008 had a great impact on Denmark.
 According to the commission report, Denmark experienced a large drop in GDP from an average of 2.4% a year in 2004-2007 to an average of -0.9% a year in 2008-2012.
-Furthermore, the unemployment increased.
+Furthermore, unemployment increased.

 The committee estimated a total loss of production in the 2009-2013 period of about DKK 200 billion.
 Especially the building and construction sector, industry, as well as the trade/hotel and restaurant business were affected by declining consumer spending and thus a loss of jobs.